For further comments or to arrange an interview, contact Head of Communications Kate Andrews: firstname.lastname@example.org | 07584 778207

-Commenting on today's vote in favour of plain packaging in the House of Commons, Deputy Director of the Adam Smith Institute Sam Bowman said:
+Commenting on the 2015 Budget Statement, Deputy Director of the Adam Smith Institute, Sam Bowman, said:

 The Adam Smith Institute is an independent free market think tank based in London.
 It advocates classically liberal public policies to create a richer, freer world.